 Some of the most challenging questions in philosophical ethics concern the justification of action.
-Can you have reason to do something that you are not, and perhaps cannot be, motivated to do?
-If reasons rest on desires, why respect the rights and interests of others when doing so prevents you from getting what you want?
+Can you have reasons to do something that you are not, and perhaps cannot be, motivated to do?
+If reasons rest on desires, why respect the rights and interests of others when doing so prevents us from getting what we want?
 In other words, why be moral?

 Taken together, the selections offer a comprehensive survey of state-of-the-art work on internal reasons and a distinctive, focused approach to foundational questions of ethical objectivity.
 A substantive introduction by Kieran Setiya skillfully guides the reader through the theoretical and conceptual terrain, explaining what is at stake in the larger debate.

 Kieran Setiya is Associate Professor of Philosophy at the University of Pittsburgh.

 Hille Paakkunainen is a graduate student in the Department of Philosophy at the University of Pittsburgh.